 A strong background in Year 13 calculus or statistics and modelling is recommended.
 A mathematical background is important for students who intend to advance beyond first year.

 If you have very good results in NCEA programming and computer science (or IB/Cambridge equivalent), you can apply to join an advanced ('overdrive') class.
 Students with outstanding achievement in NCEA (or IB/Cambridge) and who have completed the Computer Science STAR programme can be considered for direct entry into second-year Computer Science courses with a view to completing an honours degree in three years.

-Students majoring in Computer Science are required to take:
+Students majoring in Computer Science in a BSc are required to take: